Is Investing in Government Debt in 2025 Profitable? Returns, Risks, and a Real Comparison

 However, it is crucial to consider certain risks, such as potential losses if sold before maturity, and to ensure that you do not immobilize more capital than you can afford.
 Diversification remains key to reducing risks.

-Compared to equities, government debt stands out for its predictability and lower exposure to volatility.
+Compared with equities, government debt offers greater predictability and lower volatility, although with more limited return potential.
+Compared with bank deposits, it may be more attractive when interest rates are high.
+And compared with corporate debt, it presents a lower default risk because it is backed by the State.
 However, it is not suitable for those seeking high short-term returns or who have a more aggressive risk profile.

 On the other hand, while corporate debt securities may offer higher returns, they generally involve greater risk.
 In this regard, government debt is ideal for conservative investors who prioritize security and stable income.